Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.03.14 (BR)
+  - Fixed some AI not proposing tech deals.

 2023.03.11 (BR)
   - Fixed System Scouted popup when AutoPlay.
   - Add option to avoid GNN Aliances info.